ndgsghdj/2024-Notes/Computing/07_Ethical_Social_Economic_Issues.md

 - Something the user owns (mobile phone)
 - Something physically unique about the user (thumbprint)

-Each category of evidence used for authentication is called an __authentica- tion factor__
+Each category of evidence used for authentication is called an __authentication factor__

 ### Passwords